|

 On Windows

-Vista, if you get a Windows Security
+Vista or 7, if you get a Windows Security

 warning giving you one of the following messages: